How to File for Divorce in Maryland: A Step-by-Step Guide (UPDATED: July 2018)

 - 12-Month Separation: Currently, physical separation is the most common grounds for divorce in Maryland.
 Parties must live apart and maintain separate residences for at least 12 months prior to filing for divorce.
 If the couple spends even one night together during the 12 month period, the “separation clock” may have to be reset.

 - Mutual Consent: In October 2015, Maryland updated its laws to include a new option for divorce: “Mutual Consent”.
-A divorce by mutual consent has no “waiting period” or separation requirement, encourages couples without minor children to work out the terms of their divorce by written agreement, and rewards them with a prompt – and relatively inexpensive – absolute divorce.
+A divorce by mutual consent has no “waiting period” or separation requirement, encourages couples to work out the terms of their divorce by written Agreement, and rewards them with a prompt – and relatively inexpensive – absolute divorce. ***UPDATE: When the law was initially rolled out in 2015, it was limited to only couples without minor children in common.
+However, this is now changing.
+Beginning October 1, 2018, married couples with minor children will also be able to forgo the one-year separation period and obtain a divorce on mutual consent grounds in Maryland.

 Currently, both parties must personally appear before the court at the hearing for absolute divorce based upon “Mutual Consent”, but the testimony of a “corroborating” witness is no longer required.